The Secret Footballer: I want to 'out' myself - but fear I'll be sued

 'If I stand under that, that will be it'

 The Secret Footballer was still playing as late as 2011.
-He is English and has played for at least two Premier League clubs and was relegated from the top-flight on the final day of the season.
+He is English, has played for at least two Premier League clubs and was relegated from the top flight on the final day of the season.
 He once booked out the top floor of a hotel in Paris because he heard that someone he didn't like was staying there.

 After he stopped playing, he started a column, and wrote four books.
 In 2010 he was diagnosed with depression and at one stage he considered taking his own life after struggling with mental health.